Arkansas man sentenced to life for sex trafficking 6-year-old girl - NewsBreak

-MEMPHIS, Tenn. ( WREG ) — An Arkansas man was sentenced to life in prison Wednesday for conspiracy to commit sex trafficking of a six-year-old girl.
+MEMPHIS, Tenn. ( WREG ) — A Palestine, Arkansas man was sentenced to life in prison Wednesday for conspiracy to commit sex trafficking of a 6-year-old girl.

 According to the U.S. Department of Justice, the investigation began after the young girl was taken to Arkansas Children’s Hospital in Feb.
-2018 with symptoms later determined to be caused by several sexually transmitted diseases.
+2018 with symptoms caused by several sexually transmitted diseases.

 During an interview with an FBI investigator, the child said two men, later identified as DeMarcus George and Mario Waters, raped her.